Prep Reception Curriculum Brief

 RS

 This term we will continue to find out more about Jesus by looking at the many stories he told.
-Towards the end of term we will be learning about the story of Easter.
+Towards the end of the term we will be learning about the story of Easter.

 Music